 HRC Joins Over 40 Organizations in Call for Improved Media Coverage of Transgender Community

-September 4, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+September 4, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 It is time for journalists and media outlets to cover the transgender community with the dignity and respect that they deserve.

 For too long, we have allowed the media to disregard the journalistic standard set out by the Associated Press and to continuously insult transgender people.

 When Pvt.
 Chelsea E. Manning announced on August 22 that she is female, HRC called for journalists and officials to use her chosen name and refer to her with female pronouns.